-3.4 REMOTE CURRENT PROGRAMMING
+3.6 REMOTE CURRENT PROGRAMMING

-Remote current programming is used for applications that require the output current be programmed (controlled) from a remote source.
-An external voltage source may be used as a programming device.
+Remote current programming is used for applications that require the output current to be programmed (controlled) from a remote source.

 When using remote current programming, a shielded, twisted-pair, hookup wire is recommended to prevent noise interference with programming signals.